sunjay/dino/codegen.md

 * All arguments are pointers
 * Functions that return a value take an out pointer as an argument
 * Since all arguments are pointers, the out pointer is a pointer to a pointer
+* Using out pointers rather than return values is useful for extending the convention later to support multiple output parameters

 ## Allocation